 Trends in quarterly total public service output, inputs and productivity estimates are mostly determined by those service areas where quarterly data are readily available, for example, healthcare.
 A large proportion of activity data used to estimate the volume of output are annual data.
 This has subsequently been converted to a quarterly series – split among the four quarters – reducing the impact these components have on volatility.

 Differences between the national statistic and experimental public service productivity estimates are a result of differences in the estimates of output and inputs.
 Further information on these differences can be found in New nowcasting methods for more timely quarterly estimates of UK total public service productivity.

 Notes for: Things you need to know about this release

 - Using annualised quarterly data.

-Public service productivity decreased by 2.0% in Quarter 2 (Apr to June) 2018 relative to the previous quarter.
-This follows an increase of 0.9% in Quarter 1 (Jan to Mar) 2018 and flat growth (0.0%) in Quarter 4 (Oct to Dec) 2017; both quarters having been revised from previous estimates.
-The relatively strong decline in Quarter 2 2018 has taken public service productivity to a lower level than it was at in 2015.
+Public service productivity decreased by 1.7% in Quarter 2 (Apr to June) 2018 relative to the previous quarter.
+This follows a decrease of 0.5% in Quarter 1 (Jan to Mar) 2018 and a fall of 0.1% in Quarter 4 (Oct to Dec) 2017; both quarters having been revised from previous estimates.
+The relatively strong decline in Quarter 2 (Apr to June) 2018 has taken public service productivity to the same level it was at in 2015.